twpayne/chezmoi/docs/FAQ.md

 Anything `ok` is fine, anything `warning` is only a problem if you want to use the related feature, and anything `error` indicates a definite problem.

+## How do I edit my dotfiles with chezmoi?

+There are four popular approaches:

+1. Use `chezmoi edit $FILE`.
+This will open the source file for `$FILE` in your editor, including .
+For extra ease, use `chezmoi edit --apply $FILE` to apply the changes when you quit your editor.
+2. Use `chezmoi cd` and edit the files in the source directory directly.
+Run `chezmoi diff` to see what changes would be made, and `chezmoi apply` to make the changes.
+3. If your editor supports opening directories, run `chezmoi edit` with no arguments to open the source directory.
+4. Edit the file in your home directory, and then either re-add it by running `chezmoi add $FILE` or `chezmoi re-add`.
+Note that `re-add` doesn't work with templates.

+## Do I have to use `chezmoi edit` to edit my dotfiles?

+No. `chezmoi edit` is a convenience command that has a couple of useful features, but you don't have to use it.
+You can also run `chezmoi cd` and then just edit the files in the source state directly.
+After saving an edited file you can run `chezmoi diff` to check what effect the changes would have, and run `chezmoi apply` if you're happy with them.

+`chezmoi edit` provides the following useful features:
+* It opens the correct file in the source state for you, so you don't have to know anything about source state attributes.
+* If the dotfile is encrypted in the source state, then `chezmoi edit` will decrypt it to a private directory, open that file in your `$EDITOR`, and then re-encrypt the file when you quit your editor.
+That makes encryption more transparent to the user.
+With the `--diff` and `--apply` options you can see what would change and apply those changes without having to run `chezmoi diff` or `chezmoi apply`.
+Note also that the arguments to `chezmoi edit` are the files in their target location.

 ## What are the consequences of "bare" modifications to the target files?
 If my `.zshrc` is managed by chezmoi and I edit `~/.zshrc` without using `chezmoi edit`, what happens?